PyCQA/flake8/tests/fixtures/config_files/README.rst

     This should only be used when providing config file(s) specified by the user on the command-line.

-``tests/fixtures/config_files/local-config.ini``

-    This should be used when providing config files that would have been found by looking for config files in the current working project directory.

 ``tests/fixtures/config_files/local-plugin.ini``

     This is for testing configuring a plugin via flake8 config file instead of